Xierumeng/FTL-Event-Editor/README.md

 ### Planned

-Versioning is in the form of a.b.x.y where:
+Versioning is in the form of a.b.c where:
 * a is major version, most likely due to refactoring.
 * b is minor version, adding/changing functionality, mostly stable.
-* x is patch version, code will compile but will have runtime errors (buggy/crashes).
-* y is night version, code will not compile due to syntax errors.
+* c is the old "will compile" version containing runtime errors.
 Note: Versioning numbers are more of a guide than a rule.

 #### Alpha Versions